Download This Sample

 This sample is exclusively for KidsKonnect members!

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Swans are large aquatic birds seen as majestic and graceful animals.
 Swans are famous for their monogamous pair bonds that last for many years.
 The image of a pair of swans with their necks entwined in the shape of a heart shows the animals’ loyalty to their partners and has become a universal symbol of love pictured by humans.

-See the fact file below for more information on the swans or alternatively, you can download our 25-page Swan worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the swans, or you can download our 25-page Swan worksheet pack to utilize within the classroom or home environment.

 Key Facts & Information

 - Swans are found in both the Northern and Southern Hemisphere.